A crucial developmental milestone that often gets overlooked…

 In order to play successfully with others, children will need to come up with a plan.

-However, at this stage their problem solving will be purely selfish and it will be designed to get them what they want (not about others just yet!)
+However, at this developmental stage, their problem-solving will be purely selfish and it will be designed to get them what they want (not about others, just yet)

 4. Learning To Work In Groups